duncanbradley/thesis/intro.md

 In bar charts displaying data on individuals affected by a risk, perceived likelihood decreased when the total population at risk was emphasised using shaded bars, rather than blank space (Stone et al., 2017).
 In bar charts violating the convention of mapping higher values to higher positions, participants frequently misinterpreted magnitudes (Okan et al., 2012).
 This was due to difficulty in rejecting first impressions, particularly for participants with low data visualisation literacy.
 Other work combining judgements of values’ magnitudes with judgements of relative differences has limited examination of the former (Okan et al., 2018).
 Visualisations that facilitate comprehension of relative differences may fail to effectively communicate the absolute magnitudes of values depicted, illustrating a potential trade-off in design (Reyna et al., 2008).

 One study has specifically focused on how axis ranges may inform impressions of absolute magnitude.
 Sandman et al. (1994) manipulated risk ladders, where individual probabilities are presented on vertical scales incorporating a range of probability values.
 Changing this range alters the position of a plotted value.
 Perceived threat (a composite measure made up of perceived likelihood, danger, reported concern and fear) was higher when the risk appeared near to the top of the ladder, compared to near the bottom.
+This is akin to framing effects described in the psychology literature (Tversky and Kahneman, 1981).
 However, the position of plotted values did not completely dictate magnitude judgements.
 A numerically higher risk plotted at the same position near the top of the ladder generated higher ratings.
 There was also mixed evidence regarding the effects on intentions to spend money mitigating the risk.
 Confidence in the robustness of these findings is limited by various factors including use of a single trial per participant, a single scenario, a composite measure obscuring pure magnitude ratings, and a confounding variable of the risk ladder’s range.

 Comparing linear and logarithmic risk ladders, Freeman et al. (2021) did not replicate Sandman et al.’s (1994) main finding.
 However, in addition to a graphical cue to magnitude, they used risk ladders which employed additional symbolic number cues in their titles, labels, and accompanying descriptions.
 A broken scale may also have reduced the degree to which inferences were based on the value’s physical position.
 Therefore, participants’ judgements may not have been based purely on the appearance of visualisations.